Manage firewall endpoints and endpoint associations

 • NAME: the name of the firewall endpoint.

-• ORGANIZATION_ID: the organization where the endpoint is activated.
+• ORGANIZATION_ID: the organization ID where the firewall endpoint exists.
+Use this flag for an organization-level endpoint.

-• PROJECT_ID: the project where the endpoint is activated.
+• PROJECT_ID: the project ID where the firewall endpoint exists.
+Use this flag for a project-level endpoint.

-• ZONE: the zone where the endpoint is activated.
+• LOCATION: the zone where the endpoint exists.

-To list all organization-level firewall endpoints, use the Google Cloud console or the gcloud CLI.
+To update a firewall endpoint, use the Google Cloud console or the gcloud CLI.

 Console